 The blower vacuum switch is a safety device that prevents the ignition sequence from continuing unless the blower is developing sufficient airflow for combustion.
-Figure 21 shows the location of the blower vacuum switch in the heater cabinet.
+Figure 15 shows the location of the blower vacuum switch in the heater cabinet.
 When the blower achieves sufficient airflow, the negative pressure created in the blower housing closes the contacts on the blower vacuum switch, indicating to the ignition control board that it is safe to continue the ignition sequence.
-A silicone tube connects the blower vacuum switch with the blower as shown in Figure 21.
+A silicone tube connects the blower vacuum switch with the blower.